 God’s configured design in the creation of men and women for their sexually intimate attachments are perfect.
 And because the Christian is connected to His body, He is particularly aware of every inordinate, defiling, and imperfect physical connection made by His members.
 Our body is His body.

-His law of Biblical marriage and its consequence when violated within creation is not altered just because we are sorry and forgiveness is acquired, either by the victimized spouse or the Lord Himself.
+His law of Biblical marriage and its consequence when violated within creation is not altered just because we are sorry and forgiveness is acquired, whether by the victimized spouse or the Lord Himself.
 The bond of oneness is not dismissed because of repentance or forgiveness.
 If that were so, then you could be sexually intimate with another (Biblical marriage) and then decide 6 months later that you made a mistake, repent for making that marriage, and the Lord would then abolish that oneness and let you start all over again.
 It doesn’t work that way with two becoming one in the flesh.
 What that would resemble is the “Bill of Divorcement” that the Jewish men loved.
 The law of Biblical marriage is not flippant like secular marriage is.
 This is why it is considered sacred.

 Grace, whether extended by man or God, does not alter the effect a fornicated act will have upon a person’s body, as well as upon the body of Christ.
 It is the same as with the pregnancy.
 “Can a man take fire in his bosom, and his clothes not be burned” (Proverbs 6:27)?
 Fornicating spouses defile the bed of Biblical marriage and they will be judged (Hebrews 13:4).